nvdla/doc/doc/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Convolution pipeline is one of pipelines of NVDLA core logic.
-It is used
+The Convolution Pipeline is one of pipelines within the NVDLA core logic.
-to accelerate convolution algorithm.
+It is used to accelerate the convolution algorithm.
 It supports comprehensive
-programmable parameters for variable convolution size.
+programmable parameters for variable convolution sizes.
 Some features
-like Winograd, multi-batch are applied in convolution pipeline to
+like Winograd and multi-batch are applied within the convolution pipeline to
-improve the performance and reduce the efficiency loss caused by
+improve the performance and increase MAC efficiency.
-limitation.

-Convolution pipeline has five stages, which are convolution DMA,
+The Convolution Pipeline has five stages, which are: Convolution DMA,
-convolution buffer, convolution sequence controller, convolution MAC and
-convolution accumulator.
+Convolution Buffer, Convolution Sequence Controller, Convolution MAC and
+Convolution Accumulator.
 They are also called CDMA, CBUF, CSC, CMAC and
-CACC.
+CACC respectively.
 Each stage has its own CSB slave port to receive configuration
-from CPU.
-The synchronization mechanism is used by all stages.
+data from the controlling CPU.
+A single synchronization mechanism is used
+by all stages.

-Convolution pipeline supports three types of operations.
+The Convolution Pipeline supports three types of operations.
 They are:

 -  Direct convolution for feature data, or DC mode